 Share your experience with guard dogs

-Forto improve coexistence between mountain users and the Patous as well as listing the altercations associated with the latter, we invite you to share your encounters with these faithful guardians.
+Forto improve coexistence between mountain users and the Patous as well as listing the altercations associated with them, we invite you to share your encounters with these faithful guardians.

 By completing this brief online survey you will help pastoral services and local authorities to respond more effectively to incidents.